 If you are a single parent or your minor was born through surrogacy, please contact the Passports section for additional information.

 4. Obtain passport photos

-You need to provide two hardcopy and one digital identical colour photos that are no more than six months old.
+You need to provide two high quality colour glossy photo prints that are no more than six months old.
+No retouching of photographs permitted.
 The photos must meet particular requirements.
 We recommend you check the requirements before you have the child's photos taken and ensure the person taking the photos understands these requirements.